 And I can give you account after account that I’ve already given you, of people that are in prison today for nothing more than their political ideas.
 (Voice rises) It’s interesting to note — (Voice falls) and I will close with this — (Pause) the man that was arrested, that invented Parkinson’s law, Doctor [C. Northcote] Parkinson, he was arrested last week, and nobody did anything about it.
 His secretary’s a Christian Scientist.
 I called up and offered my help, she said, no one’s called.
 [She] Said, he feels like committing suicide.
 He was in his office at the time they accused him of a crime.
 It was all over your paper, that Doctor Parkinson, the head of the National— or the National Chairman of the Republican Party, was arrested, supposedly having his mouth on the genitalia on the— the penile organ of an officer.
 A homosexual.
 His reputation is ruined.
 And you went right on about your life.
 Did you know that just a week before, he had protested [Nelson] Rockefeller’s appointment [nomination to Vice-Presidency], and said he would have no more to do with the Republican Party?
 (Pause) [You] Say, you mean that they do that?
 Do you mean they do it?
 They have done it to so many of my people, (stumbles over words), it’s so much a practice, I’ve had to get them out, and the only way, they would have smeared us, we told them that if you do this to any of our people, we’ll protest like we did that Examiner when that man [Lester Kinsolving] wanted to crush us, and we marched till they fired him.
 (Pause) You’ve got to stand up for liberty.
 Eternal vigilance is the price of liberty.
 And if you won’t stand up for it, you’ll lose it.
 And a lot of people in this room don’t have enough concern about liberty, unless it’s yours.
 And if it’s your liberty that you’re concerned about, it’ll be too late when they come for you.
 Because all those that stood for liberty will be gone.
 (Pause) That’s why— people wonder why we get our money in support of a John Bircher who’s been arrested for practicing laetrile remedy for cancer?
 We’re concerned when anyone loses their liberty.
 That’s why we’re concerned when Miss [Angela] Davis was pounded and persecuted, because anyone’s liberty is our liberty.
 You can’t separate it.
 Freedom of speech means freedom for all, or freedom for none.
 And you better protect it with all your heart, your mind and your soul.
 (Pause) Any last, concluding remark before we proceed into the healing aspects of the service.

 [The] Thing that concerns me gravely about this church is, that many of you would not be here, if it were not for healings.
 (Pause) Make it a— a question about something of a uh, civil liberatarian or question concerning freedom or justice or something that is not proper in— in our co— compassionate work uh, where we could improve it.
 Let’s don’t get off on a vision or a dream or delusion, illusion or something like that, because I’m telling you, I’ve had enough of it.
 I’ve had enough of it, till I can hardly stand it anymore.
 I don’t know why people— I know the meeting’s a little long, I hope all of you got excusable reasons for leaving.
 We’ve been (unintelligible word) normally until I got back from the Promised Land weeks, we got out at 2:30, and we will continue that again, but we’ve got to get an understanding of where we are.
 I want you to understand me.
 I’m telling you, that when two out of three babies go to bed hungry, I worship nothing in the sky.
 You say, a devil was made by God, and he is the wa— reason that all the people are sick.
 Well, why did the God that was omniscient, omnipotent, omniluscent, omnipresent, with all that intelligence, why did he make a devil?
 (Pause) (Calmer voice) Makes no sense.
-And then the most beautiful angel turned out to be the devil that led a third of his angels astray.
+And then the most beautiful angel turned out to be the devil that led a third of his angels astray (Lucifer fall from heaven in Isaiah 14; one-third reference is post-biblical).
 And the Bible itself has all sorts of contradictions.
 All you have to do is pick up the book [The Letter Killeth] that I’ve given to you freely, and you can read it.
 Thomas Paine told you about it, the founder of this country, he warned people about superstitions.
 Worshipping Bibles.
 He said, “You won’t love liberty, if you worship unknown gods.”
 Paul told you not to worship an unknown god.
-Paul himself said don’t worship an unknown god.
+Paul himself said don’t worship an unknown god (Acts 17:22-23, “Then Paul stood in the midst of Mars’ hill, and said, Ye men of Athens, I perceive that in all things ye are too superstitious.
+For as I passed by, and beheld your devotions, I found an altar with this inscription, TO THE UNKNOWN GOD.
+Whom therefore ye ignorantly worship, him declare I unto you.”).
 (Pause) My contention is, when people are caught up in religion, they’ll always say, like I just mentioned about the torturing, just mentioned about the one that was in jail that we helped that was being persecuted, the Lord will take care of it.
 If they are meant to be free, the Lord will free them.
 (Emphatic) That is the cheapest excuse I ever heard, from a yellow-bellied coward.

 Congregation: Cheers and applause.